apache/nuttx/configs/eagle100/README.txt

   is provided in your defconfig file.  'ostest' refers to the ostest/ configuration;
   this would be different for other configurations.

+  For an example of a CodeSourcery-under-Linux Make.defs file, see configs/stm3210e-eval/nsh/Make.defs.

 NuttX buildroot Toolchain
 ^^^^^^^^^^^^^^^^^^^^^^^^^